 Recommended Optional Program Components: None

 Course Objectives: The objective of this course is to analyze data structures and algorithms used in software engineering in detail.
 After completing the course, the student will have knowledge of applying, implementing and analysis of data structures, including, trees, binary search trees, balanced search trees, heaps and graphs.
 Certain fundamental techniques, such as sorting, hashing and greedy algorithms are also taught.
+The teaching methods of the course include lectures, practice, and project preparation.

 Learning Outcomes